Nicolas Perrot: Biography

 In 1690, he and Louis de la Porte de Louvigny led a vital supply convoy from Montreal to Michilimackinac.
 Their success in breaking the Iroquois blockade of the Ottawa River and in resupplying the western Indians loyal to the French may have saved New France from the Five Nations.
 In subsequent years he was involved in the discovery of lead mines brought to his attention by Miami chiefs.

-In 1695 Perrot brought the Miami, Sauk, Menominee, Potawatomi and Fox chiefs to Montreal at the governor's request, regarding war with the Iroquois.
+In 1695 Perrot brought the Miami, Sauk, Menominee, Potawatomi and Meskwaki chiefs to Montreal at the governor's request, regarding war with the Iroquois.
 Perrot returned west where his concern was to maintain unity and peace among them in their efforts against the Iroquois.
 However, there was danger, and on two occasions he was almost sent to be burned at the stake by the Mascouten and the Miami tribe.

 Perrot settled on his land grant at Bécancour.
 The Indian chiefs whom he had known saw him for the last time in 1701 at the Great Peace of Montreal.
 He still served as interpreter, but this period of his life was marked by financial difficulties and harassment from creditors.
 He asked the authorities for a compensation he said was due to him, and a pension in consideration of services long provided, but was not satisfied.
 He was involved in court cases involving lawsuits filed by and against him.
 He also wrote his memoirs, which became valuable to later historians.

 Nicolas Perrot died on the 13th of August 1717 at about the age of 74.
 He was buried the next day in the church at Bécancour.
 Nine of his eleven children outlived him.
 His wife died in 1724.